 One of the most iconic experiences you can have in Chicago is a night out at the Green Mill Cocktail Lounge, known for its jazz music, spoken word and mob history.
 Pop Morse’s Roadhouse was the original name in 1907, followed by a title inspired by Paris’ Moulin Rouge (Red Mill): Green Mill Gardens.
 Jack McGurn, part of Al Capone’s Chicago Outfit, was a co-owner during the Prohibition era (gangsters used tunnels underneath the Green Mill).
 Visit and see Al Capone’s booth of choice, which still sits at the end of the bar.
 Now you can visit to hear jazz — Patricia Barber and Kurt Elling were regulars — and other musical acts as well as weekly poetry slams.
 The 21-and-over joint is cash-only and there’s no dress code — expect a fee to get in at the door.
 Don’t bother asking for a tunnel tour, they won’t oblige the request.

-After 50 years on Clark St. in the River North neighborhood, near Chicago’s loop, The Baton Show Lounge is making a big move to Uptown in March 2019.
+After 50 years on Clark St. in the River North neighborhood, near Chicago’s loop, The Baton Show Lounge made a big move to Uptown in 2019.
 This mecca for lively entertainment and the art of female impersonation and seduction has enticed celebrities, athletes and bachelorette parties through its doors for decades.
 If you’ve never seen a drag show, add this experience to your must-do list.
 The shows feature group and individual numbers, with mixed genres, and the atmosphere is upbeat and approachable.
 Reservations are recommended, admission prices vary depending on show and dates, and expect a two-drink minimum.
 No food is available or allowed and only visitors ages 21 years and over are permitted.
 Grab a bite to eat before hand.
 One last thing: wear your dancing shoes.

 Eat, Shop and Enjoy the Culture: Argyle Street’s Restaurants and Stores